Azure/karpenter-provider-azure/designs/gpu-selection-and-bootstrap.md

 The Requirements API needs to provide an interface for selecting GPU SKUs, sizes, and preferences.

-## Karpenter Azure Provisioner: Available Labels
+## Karpenter Azure NodePool: Available Labels

 Here are some relevant labels: